jml1977/ableton.github.io/link/protocol.md

 ## Introduction

-Link uses UDP multicast for broadcast over the local Network.
+Ableton Link uses UDP multicast for broadcast over the local Network.

 This describes version 1 of the protocol (only one supported at this time)